Typeform has over 125,000 paying customers, whereas SurveyMonkey has almost a million.

-When it comes to embedding, Typeform also offers many types of layout styles, including standard, slider, popover, side tab, full-page, and popup.
+Regarding embedding, it also offers many layout styles, including standard, slider, popover, side tab, full-page, and popup.

-Both platforms also support integration with over 400 apps through Zapier.
+Both also support integrating with over 400 apps through Zapier.
 Zapier automates our workflow by letting us connect forms with various popular apps.

 Related: Typeform vs. Jotform

-The Question bank is the directory of built-in questions we can use in our forms.
-Here, questions are organized into different categories to be used for specific purposes.
+Question Bank: This is the directory of built-in questions we can use in our forms.
+These questions are organized into different categories to be used for specific purposes.

 Typeform has an extra feature called “branching,” which lets us change the order of questions based on how users answer.

-Through branching and calculations, we can add multiple rules with different conditions to a single question.
+We can add multiple rules with different conditions to a question through branching and calculations.